-Jaipur is awash with craftsman and artisans that make for an amazing wander through its streets with a personal guide.
+Jaipur is awash with craftsman and artisans which make an amazing wander through the streets unforgettable.
+You will enjoy the sights with a personal guide.

-On this fascinating evening walk mingle and talk with the locals whilst sampling some of the regions culinary delights; from some of the city’s most popular street food vendors.
+On this fascinating evening walk, mingle and talk with the locals whilst sampling some of the region's culinary delights from some of the city’s most popular street food vendors.
 Observe local artisans in their workshops; jewellers, silversmiths as well as meenakari and kundan artists.
-Midway through this fascinating walk visit a local resident in his private haveli which is beautifully decorated with rich tapestries, carpets and rare artefacts, before finishing at Tripolia gate to enjoy the colourful and vibrant bazaar.
+Midway through this walk visit a local resident in his private haveli which is beautifully decorated with rich tapestries, carpets and rare artefacts, before finishing at Tripolia gate to enjoy the colourful and vibrant bazaar.

 Visit Swayam Bhu Hanuman Temple.
 They say that the idol mysteriously appeared from under the ground many centuries ago!